-We can use FI to cause the data to be returned to us on demand.
+We can use Fault Injection (FI) to cause the data to be returned to us on demand.
 This takes advantage of the implementation of how a USB control read is performed for reading some of the USB descriptors.
 The critical section of the code is shown in Figure 8.
-A user requests a specific descriptor, and as part of the USB standard the user requests an expect number of bytes.
-The USB stack then returns up to requested number of bytes, but can return less if the requested data structure is smaller.
+A user requests a specific descriptor and as part of the USB standard, the user requests an expected number of bytes.
+The USB stack then returns up to the number of requested bytes (but can return fewer if the requested data structure is smaller).
 The data structure in question for this code is 146 bytes, but we could freely request up to 0xFFFF bytes.
-The Trezor will not return 0xFFFF bytes as the data structure is only 146 bytes, so no exploit exists.
-But we can use FI to inject a fault at the moment the length comparison is done, and cause the wallet to return the full 0xFFFF bytes.
-In this case critical security data lies in flash memory after the descriptors, allowing us to easily read out this critical data.
+The Trezor will not return 0xFFFF bytes, as the data structure is only 146 bytes, so no exploit exists.
+We can, however, use FI to inject a fault at the moment the length comparison is done, and cause the wallet to return the full 0xFFFF bytes.
+In this case, critical security data lies in flash memory after the descriptors, which allows us to easily read out this critical data.

 Figure 8: The MIN() macro call can be glitched to always return the incorrect *len result, which comes from a user-supplied value.

-The location of the fault injection requires some search and a degree of luck.
-The processing of the USB command is not time-definite due to jitter resulting from the queue.
-But the result of this is that a single successful glitch can cause a successful dump of the recovery information.
-A low success rate is meaningless if we can perform thousands of tries relatively quickly, as is the case for this specific device.
+The location of the fault injection requires some searching and a bit of luck.
+Processing of the USB command is not time-definite due to jitter resulting from the queue.
+However, the result of this is that a single successful glitch can cause a successful dump of the recovery information.
+A low success rate is meaningless if we can perform thousands of tries relatively quickly — as is the case with this specific device.

 Countermeasures and Secure Design

-A variety of techniques are available to reduce the impact of the attacks outlined here.
-Blindly applying the techniques is insufficient to guarantee successful countermeasures, as many platform and device specific implementation details can impact their effectiveness.
-The first step in developing secure systems must be to understand how the attacks work, so you can validate countermeasures.
+A variety of techniques to reduce the impact of the attacks outlined here are available.
+Blindly applying the techniques is insufficient to guarantee successful countermeasures because many platform and device-specific implementation details will impact their effectiveness.
+The first step in developing secure systems is to understand how the attacks work, so you can effectively validate countermeasures.

-Setup of an instrumented environment is the first step in applying countermeasures.
+The setup of an instrumented environment is the first step in applying countermeasures.
 While it may be possible to instrument your exact end product, you may find it easier to instrument a development board or even use special-purpose hardware for this.
-The open-source ChipWhisperer project contains a variety of example targets using various microcontrollers and FPGAs for example.
+The open-source ChipWhisperer project contains a variety of example targets using various microcontrollers and FPGAs.
 An example setup is shown in Figure 2.

-This instrumented setup represents the “worst case” for performing analysis of your product.
-In this setup the attack has debug access, knowledge of code, and ability to easily perform power measurements or fault injection attacks.
-While such level of access may be unrealistic, it provides an upper bound on your security solution.
+This instrumented setup represents the “worst-case” for performing analysis of your product.
+In this setup, the attacker has debug access, knowledge of code, and the ability to easily perform power measurements or fault injection attacks.
+While this high level of access may be unrealistic, it provides an upper bound on your security solution.
 If the unprotected AES implementation can be broken in 30 seconds using the instrumented setup, you should not have high confidence in the overall usefulness of it.

 Side Channel Countermeasures

 The most useful side-channel countermeasure is to avoid including sensitive information that could be leaked.
-The reuse of a symmetric key across all your products is a prime example of a perfect target for side-channel analysis.
-Use of key derivation, or unique keys based on something like a physically unclonable function (PUF) would make sidechannel analysis have limited applicability.
+The reuse of a symmetric key across all of your products is a prime example of a perfect target for side-channel analysis.
+The use of key derivation, or unique keys based on something like a physically unclonable function (PUF) would make side-channel analysis have limited applicability.

-The actual cryptographic implementations vary in sidechannel resistance as well.
-Use of implementations with proven side-channel resistance can be another option.
-Be wary of “claimed” side-channel resistance without any validation done, as many libraries where designers have implemented untested countermeasures have proven to have heavy sidechannel leaks at a future time.
+The actual cryptographic implementations vary in side-channel resistance.
+The use of implementations with proven side-channel resistance is another option.
+Be wary of “claimed” side-channel resistance without any validation done because many libraries where designers have implemented untested countermeasures have later proven to have heavy side-channel leaks.

 Fault Injection Countermeasures

 Fault injection countermeasures involve several areas.
 First, many devices have error detection circuitry that can be enabled.
 Ensuring exceptions on clock instability and memory corruption get caught and logged can be useful in reducing an attack success rate.
 The use of multiple checks complicates many fault injection attacks.
-Rather than performing a simple basic comparison, one can perform the comparison multiple times.
-This comparison should have a default “safe” option – for example rather than comparing for a “true” value in C, one should compare for a specific flag.
-Comparing to a “true” value in C is highly vulnerable to fault injection, since any corruption of that register that results in a non-zero value being loaded will result in a successful attack.
+Rather than performing a single, basic comparison, one can perform the comparison multiple times.
+This comparison should have a default “safe” option — for example, rather than comparing for a “true” value in C, one should compare for a specific flag.
+Comparing to a “true” value in C is highly vulnerable to fault injection because any corruption of that register — which results in a non-zero value being loaded — will result in a successful attack.

-Prevention of memory dump attacks has multiple solutions.
+There are multiple solutions for preventing memory dump attacks.
 The simple Trezor attack demonstrated earlier could have been prevented in several ways.
-First, the maximum transfer the lower-level USB stack supports could have been limited.
+The maximum transfer that the lower-level USB stack supports could have been limited.
 The control endpoint never needed to transfer such large information back, so a mask could have been applied to limit the return data size to 256 bytes or similar.
 Since the attacker did not have control over the starting location of the dump, the information dumped would have been limited.

 Another protection against memory dumping would have been to use the memory management/protection unit (depending on device), and have “trap” memory sections.
-These traps exist around sensitive data, or at least after sections of data returned to a user.
-A buffer over-read will run into a trap, and trigger this protection.
+These traps exist around sensitive data, or at least after sections of data that are returned to a user.
+A buffer over-read will run into a trap and trigger this protection.

 Several of these countermeasures are used in our ChipArmour tooling.

-Embedded system designers need to carefully consider advanced attacks such as side-channel power analysis and fault injection.
-These attacks are practical and a designer of a secure system can expect them to be used against their system.
-The availability of open-source tools including hardware and software leaves no reason for developers to ignore these attacks, as they can easily instrument their designs to perform the attacks on them.
+Embedded system designers need to carefully consider advanced attacks, such as side-channel power analysis and fault injection.
+These attacks are practical and designers of secure systems should expect them to be used against their systems.
+The availability of open-source tools, including hardware and software, leaves no reason for developers to ignore these attacks (as they can easily instrument their designs to perform the attacks on them).